ejt22/Libft/README.md

-# Libft
+# About this project

-This project is about coding a C library.
-It will contain a lot of general purpose functions your programs will rely upon.
+This first project in the curriculum of school 42 is about creating our own library in C by coding standard functions from scratch.
+By doing this, we learn how standard functions in C work and we will then use this library for subsequent projects.